-Because adenocarcinoma cancer occurs in various locations of the body, specific case and mortality rates are difficult to approximate.
-Needless to say, it’s the primary form of many types of cancers related to specific locations such as those mentioned above.
+Because adenocarcinoma cancer occurs in various locations of the body, specific cases and mortality rates are difficult to approximate.
+Needless to say, it’s the primary form of many types of cancer related to specific locations such as those mentioned above.
 Further, attempting to paint the typical victim of Adenocarcinoma would be a pointless affair.
 While some individuals may be more susceptible to this illness compared to others, anyone can get cancer.
 Even within each cancer type, survival rates will vary based on the individual and the severity of their cancer.

 Causes and Risk Factors

 Similar to the issue you run into when trying to get into specific numbers, risk factors are heavily dependent upon the location that the cancerous cells develop in.
 That said, you can speak generally about certain universal factors that might contribute to its maturation.
 These include: